VictorFloresJuarez/Workshop-Bots-on-Discord/Sections/Creation process/>Step2+++/Step5.md

 ![captura18](https://github.com/VictorFloresJuarez/Workshop-Bots-on-Discord/blob/main/Resources/captura18.png?raw=true)

 Stop the bot execution and run it again, from now on the bot should not shut down, try closing the repl of your bot.
+Now, to monitor if your bot is active [click here]() (this is optional, does not affect the behavior of your bot)

 ## [Next step](https://github.com/VictorFloresJuarez/Workshop-Bots-on-Discord/blob/main/Sections/Creation%20process/%3EStep2%2B%2B%2B/Step6.md)
 ## [Previous step](https://github.com/VictorFloresJuarez/Workshop-Bots-on-Discord/blob/main/Sections/Creation%20process/%3EStep2%2B%2B%2B/Step4.md)